 This font, designed by Jenna Sue, is a casual and cute alternative for your text.
 It’s handwritten style promotes a fun and energetic tone to the message.
 This font is available in one weight and is suitable for a range of purposes such as body paragraphs, labelling, headlines and slogans.

 This Lydia Puente font, designed by Jonathan S. Harris, is an elegant text with accentuated curls and loops integrated through the text.
 The thin flicks of the characters and the delicate links joining the letters creates a tone of sophistication without distracting the reader from the message.
 This font is available in one weight and is ideal for labels, headlines and taglines.

 79. Euphoria Script

 Euphoria Script, designed by Typesense, is an informal and lively script.
 The adequate spacing between each letter accentuates the playful flicks of each character and promotes legibility.
 The slight slant of this style complements the it’s casual nature.
 This alternating baselines font is ideal for titles and short phrases in branding, magazines, labelling and lively content.

 Designed by Justin Callaghan, Waltograph is an original design clearly inspired from Walt Disney logotypes.
 The even spacing between each letter and it’s filled text promotes its legibility.
 This font is available in two weights and is ideal for headlines, slogans and products for labelling.

 81. Watermelon Script

 Watermelon Script, designed by Misti’s Fonts, is a playful script with uneven letters scattered above and below the baseline.
 Its uneven baseline evokes a sense of liveliness and bounce and adds a fun tone to the message.
-This font is available in one weight and is ideal for headlines, slogans, labelling and posters.
+This alternating baseline font is available in one weight and is ideal for headlines, slogans, labelling and posters.

 82. Chalk Hand Lettering